 Marketing operations (MOPS) are critical to the success and return-on-investment (ROI) of any marketing department or campaign.

-The key to a marketing organization that operates as a growth center rather than a cost center lies in your ability to effectively implement marketing operations.
+The key to a marketing organization that operates as a growth center rather than a cost center lies in your ability to effectively implement marketing operations and seamless workflows.

 Without it, you’re just spinning your wheels, and likely, wasting money.
 Let’s look at a few numbers on the subject.